JeremyLikness/jeremylikness-blog/content/blog/2019-01-04_mvvm-support-in-blazor/index.md

 There are certainly other frameworks available, some that even support XAML.
 For example, take a look at [Uno](https://platform.uno/) that is supported by [MVVMLight](http://www.mvvmlight.net/).
 But what if you want to use HTML and expect change detection in your underlying models?
 I investigated a few solutions.
 In the issue thread, one suggestion was to make a base component.
 That felt like extra work to tag everything to inherit the component and then override a method to set the model that might change.

-Blazor is brand new and it might make sense, as suggested by Tim Heuer and Oren Novotny , to take a different approach:
+Blazor is brand new and it might make sense, as suggested by Tim Heuer and Oren Novotny, to take a different approach:

 {{<twitter 1081233514094182400>}}